I was on Trump’s voter fraud commission and its demise was inevitable

 After Kobach made his claims, it was obvious to me that he and I may have been using the word “fraud” in very different ways.
 I would define “fraud” as voter misconduct; but in indicting New Hampshire law – which he clearly regarded as illegitimate – Kobach twisted the word to further his political agenda, which has historically meant making it harder for minorities, students, the poor and anyone else possibly sympathetic toward Democrats to vote.

-Nowhe says,”Anyone on the left needs to realize that by throwing the food in the air, they just lost a seat at the table.”
+Now he says,”Anyone on the left needs to realize that by throwing the food in the air, they just lost a seat at the table.”
 I find that striking because all I wanted was to participate in the process and try to answer the president’s question of whether there is something wrong with American elections.
 It may be that the president knows full well that there’s no evidence to back up his claim that he would have won the popular vote if 5 million illegal votes hadn’t been cast and that scuttling the commission will save his administration the embarrassment of facing those facts.

 The dissolution of the commission does not void the force of the District Court ruling, and I am still committed to obtaining the documents generated by the commission.
 In the American system of self-governance, the people have a right to know what their government is working on.

 The president’s action shows that he never took the process seriously, and when it wasn’t going his way, he pulled the plug.

 The directive to move the commission’s work to the Department of Homeland Security is another hide-the-ball trick designed to find a different way to get the results that he and Kobach seek.

 But if I’ve learned anything in this process – based on the intense and passionate input from the American people – it’s that they won’t be able to do this in the dark anymore.

 Dunlap, a Democrat, is Maine’s secretary of state and a former member of the Presidential Advisory Commission on Election Integrity.